zylisp/design/01-draft/0029-zdp-tool-instructions.md

 8. ✅ Handling missing files gracefully
 9. ✅ Handling malformed YAML gracefully
 10. ✅ Preserving document content exactly (only updating metadata)
+11. ✅ Index is updated when document transitions between states
+12. ✅ Document is removed from old state section in index
+13. ✅ Document is added to new state section in index
+14. ✅ Table in "All Documents by Number" is updated with new state
+15. ✅ Adding a missing document to index with `index` command
+16. ✅ Running `index` command on already-indexed document (should be no-op)
+17. ✅ State sections maintain alphabetical order by number
+18. ✅ Empty state sections are removed from index
+19. ✅ New state sections are created as needed

 ## README.md Updates